ElianCodes/ElianCodes-frontend/src/content/blog/24-02-09-2023-a-year-in-review.md

 # 2023 - A year in review

 2023 was such a rush for me, which is one of the reasons I’m only posting my recap this late.
 I feel like everything described in this blog post only happened yesterday.
-Maybe it’s because I work too hard or too much, or maybe it’s because I’ve done that many stuff the Elian from 2022 couldn’t believe I would ever do.
+Maybe it’s because I work too hard or too much, or maybe it’s because I’ve done that much stuff the Elian from 2022 couldn’t believe I would ever do.

 Up to you to figure that one out.

-I hope you enjoy this blog post as much as I do, because man, what a crazy year.
+I hope you enjoy this blog post as much as I do, because man, what a wild year.
 Let’s go for an even better and crazier 2024!

 ## First international conference

 *February*

-Where do I even begin, last year I finished my 2022 recap with a big look forward to my first international conference, and quicker than I could think about it, there it was.
+Where do I even begin?
+Last year I finished my 2022 recap looking forward to my first international conference, and quicker than I could think about it, there it was.
 JSWorld in Amsterdam.
 JSWorld was such an amazing experience for me.
-It was my first international conference and the only one I was projecting on back in 2023, little did I know that I was going to speak at many many more that same year and I was so happy I got asked to speak in Amsterdam.
+It was my first international conference and the only one I was projecting on back in 2023.
+Little did I know that I was going to speak at many many more that same year and I was so happy I got asked to speak in Amsterdam.
 Not only just my first international conference but also, I knew that Fred was going to be there.
 Not only one of the creators of Astro but also *The* CEO of HTML and CEO of The Astro Technology Company.
 The same company that powers the development of Astro, that same framework I was speaking about.
 I felt so scared and stressed to give a full 30-minute talk about Astro in front of one of the creators themselves.

-After the talk was over, I was so overwhelmed with amazing comments and congratz from audience members, but also fellow speakers, including Fred.
-Best feeling ever, I lively remember Daniel Roe coming up to me and saying "Debbie told me this is your first full-length talk, I couldn't notice, you did amazing".
+After the talk was over, I was so overwhelmed with amazing comments and congrats from audience members and also fellow speakers, including Fred.
+Best feeling ever!
+I lively remember Daniel Roe coming up to me and saying "Debbie told me this is your first full-length talk, I couldn't notice, you did amazing".
 I never felt so proud of myself before.

 ![Elian and Fred sitting in the speakers room](./images/2023-review/elian-fred.png)
 ![The empty seats before JSWorld](./images/2023-review/jsworld-stage.png)